It's simple. The corporation selling the product should not Select the safety studies.

 All studies that say 2,4-D are not carcinogenic are directly supplied by Dow corporation and the 2,4-D Industry Task Force - pesticide corporations united to provide the studies required by the US EPA, WHO and EU.
 As are all studies declaring 2,4-D are not neurotoxic.

-Originally, Roundup sprayed GMO herbicide resistant Roundup Ready plants was effective at eliminating the weeds.
+Originally, Roundup sprayed on genetically modified herbicide resistant Roundup Ready plants was effective at eliminating the weeds.
 But as weeds grow resistant to Roundup, stronger, in the current system, more effective pesticides are required.

-This next generation of 'stacked' GMOs - the 2,4-D Ready GMO can tolerate glyphosate, 2,4-D and glufosinate - together.
+This next generation of 'stacked' GMOs - the 2,4-D Ready GMO can tolerate (ie. is resistant to) glyphosate, 2,4-D and glufosinate - together.
 These stacked plants have the potential to have the highest residues of any food ever served to humans before.
 Dicamba, a close relative to 2,4-D, is also in the pipeline.

 But agency tests have never looked at the cumulative effects, at the effects to the gut, the immune system & the low dose effects of the endocrine system (and this is not all).
 They never assess how these pesticides affect the soil and nutritional makeup of the food we eat - there are massive data gaps - this is why there is so much debate regarding glyphosate and Roundup.
 Why scientists and individuals are concerned about the pending use of 2,4-D on our food and the excessive use of Roundup.